 Each fall semester, a majority of the law school's second year students participate in Appellate Advocacy (commonly called "Moot Court") as an elective, attending lectures on appellate skills and participating in a series of practice oral arguments.
 The course in the fall culminates in the law school's annual Moot Court Competition, in which the students participate in appellate arguments which are judged and critiqued by dozens of local attorneys and judges who volunteer their time.
 Students who continue Appellate Advocacy in the spring semester focus their attention on appellate brief writing.
 The top students each year are selected to participate in the law school's annual Neumiller Competition, the final round of the law school's Moot Court Competition.

 UC Davis School of Law provides many additional opportunities for students to hone their skills as appellate advocates.
 All students are eligible to participate in interschool moot court competitions, with preference given to those who have taken Appellate Advocacy.
 Students who excel in the Appellate Advocacy class during their second year are selected as members of the law school's Moot Court Board during their third year.
 In addition, the top students are selected to represent the law school in the National Moot Court Competition and the Roger Traynor Moot Court Competition (the California state championship).
 UC Davis School of Law has been very successful in interschool moot court competitions over the years.
-In 2006, UC Davis School of Law won the state moot court championship, and students on several interschool moot court teams were finalists in other national moot court competitions.
+UC Davis School of Law is a past winner of the state moot court championship, and students on several interschool moot court teams were finalists in other national moot court competitions.